“I’m not for politics”: Juventus star baffled during visit to President Trump

-- United States of America President Donald Trump hosted Juventus at the White House on Thursday afternoon, June
+- US President Donald Trump hosted Juventus at the White House on Thursday afternoon, June

 - The Old Lady defeated Al Ain 5-0 in their opening match at the 2025 FIFA Club World Cup